Stock Indicators for Python

 Stock Indicators for Python is a library that produces financial market technical indicators.
 Send in historical price quotes and get back desired indicators such as moving averages, Relative Strength Index, Stochastic Oscillator, Parabolic SAR, etc. Nothing more.

 It can be used in any market analysis software using standard OHLCV price quotes for equities, commodities, forex, cryptocurrencies, and others.
-We had private trading algorithms, machine learning, and charting systems in mind when originally creating this community library.
+We had trading algorithms, machine learning, and charting systems in mind when originally creating this community library.
 Stock Indicators for .NET is also available.

 Explore more information: